Hastings-on-Hudson, New York: Industrial heyday

-1920–recent
+1920s to the present

 The Anaconda Copper Company took over National Conduit in 1929, and a few years later acquired the Hastings Pavement property.
 By the end of World War II, Anaconda owned most of the industrial waterfront.
 Anaconda closed its Hastings-on-Hudson plant in 1975, bringing to an end the century-long era of heavy industry on the Hastings-on-Hudson waterfront.

-The 1926-founded Hillside-on-Hastings sanitarium and hospital opened in 1926.
-They relocated to Glen Oaks, Queens, in 1941.
+The Hillside-on-Hastings sanitarium and hospital opened in 1926.
+It was a pioneering facility aimed at treating "borderline" cases to prevent serious mental conditions.
+In the late 1930s, the hospital attempted to expand at its Hastings location, but the village denied the request due to changing zoning laws.
+This led the hospital to relocate to its current site in Glen Oaks, Queens, in 1941, where it became a national leader in mental healthcare.

 Billie Burke, actress (the "Good Witch" in The Wizard of Oz), lived in Hastings-on-Hudson and left her property to the school district, which still owns it, and uses it for various sports.

 Benjamin Franklin Goodrich, from Ripley, in western New York, used real estate profits to purchase the Hudson River Rubber Company, a small business in Hastings-on-Hudson.
 The following year, Goodrich relocated the business to Akron, Ohio.

 Children's Village, a boarding facility for children in difficult circumstances, located in neighboring Dobbs Ferry, sold about 50 acre of its property in Hastings-on-Hudson to a developer in 1986.
 The developer was planning to build close to 100 homes that would result in traffic on the roads adjoining Hillside Elementary School.
 Local residents formed a committee called "Save Hillside Woods" and raised close to $800K.
 As a result of the 1987 stock market crash and the subsequent receivership of the bank that held the mortgage on the property, the Village purchased this parcel from the FDIC with the funds accumulated and a bond floated by the Village of Hastings-on-Hudson to expand and maintain Hillside Woods.